-- development and oversight of the credit and country risk management frameworks; - developing credit and country risk policies, tools and frameworks across the business, including grading systems;

-- managing effective credit and country risk assessment strategies and independent challenge of requests from the first line for new, increased or extended limits; - oversight of credit and country risk activities undertaken by the first line; - credit reporting and performance monitoring, including stress testing and portfolio modelling; and - monitoring and managing the Bank's impaired exposures, and making recommendations jointly with the Chief Financial Officer on required levels of individual and collective impairment provisions and write-offs.
+- development and oversight of the credit and country risk management frameworks; - developing credit and country risk policies, tools and frameworks across the business, including grading systems; - managing effective credit and country risk assessment strategies and independent challenge of requests from the first line for new, increased or extended limits; - oversight of credit and country risk activities undertaken by the first line; - credit reporting and performance monitoring, including stress testing and portfolio modelling; and - monitoring and managing the Bank's impaired exposures, and making recommendations jointly with the Chief Financial Officer on required levels of individual and collective impairment provisions and write-offs.

-Credit and country risk management is overseen by the Credit Risk Committee which reviews and makes recommendations via the Executive Committee to the Audit and Risk Committee at least annually on the Bank's credit and country risk appetite and policies, or approves proposals within delegated authority, having regard to the Bank's business plans and Credit and Country Risk Standards as approved by the Board from time to time.
+Credit and country risk management is overseen by the Credit Risk Committee which reviews and makes recommendations via the Executive Committee to the Audit and Risk Committee at least annually on the Bank's credit and country risk appetite and policies, or approves proposals within delegated authority, having regard to the Bank's business plans and Credit and Country Risk standards as approved by the Board from time to time.
+Significant credit decisions are escalated to the Board External Credit Committee.